 ADVANCEMENT VIA INDIVIDUAL DETERMINATION (AVID)

-AVID is a structure for 6th through 12th graders that helps kids who are average students who want to go to college and can use some help getting prepared.
+AVID is a structure for 6th through 12th graders that helps average students who want to go to college and can use some help getting prepared.
 It has a proven track record in bringing out the best in students and in closing the achievement gap.

 AVID targets students who are B, C, and even D students that have the desire to go to college and the willingness to work hard.
 These students are capable of taking harder classes but are not doing so because they don’t have the life skills or self esteem to think that they can do well.
 Typically, they will be the first in their families to attend college, and many are from low-income or minority families.
 AVID pulls these students out of their unchallenging courses and puts them on the college track while providing support and motivation to excel.